 Making an application for a new dropped kerb or to alter an existing dropped kerb

 Please review the Schedule of Conditions/Highways Guidance Notes and Application Form before submitting your application to ensure that you can meet the necessary requirements, particularly the minimum dimensions for hardstanding areas otherwise your application may be refused.
 (If your property is on Curo owned land you will also need to obtain their permission first.)

-There is an administration fee of £149.00 (From 1 April 2020 this fee will be £152).
-This fee covers the highways inspection and issue of licence (if approved).
+There is an administration fee of £152.00. this fee covers the highways inspection and issue of licence (if approved).
 Once we have received the application we will contact you to provide details of how to pay online (we are unable to take payments over the telephone).

 A Council Highway Inspector will also make a site visit to determine if your application is suitable.
 Any difficulties with the access/egress of vehicles or obstacles e.g. a telegraph pole, will be noted at this point and you may be contacted by the Inspector.

 The Council also contacts local utility companies to determine the location of underground utility apparatus which could be affected by the work.
 This information is provided to you if your application is approved.